taareek/Flight-Training-Academy-using-Java-FXML/README.md

 # JAVA_FXML
 This FXML Application was developed for a internal use of a FLight training academy.
-You can find all descriptions in above folder.
+You can find all descriptions in above.